moos-ivp/svn-mirror/README-GNULINUX.txt

-  libxft-dev      - FreeType-based font drawing library for X libxinerama-dev - X11 Xinerama extension library (development headers) libtiff5-dev    - Tag Image File Format library (TIFF), development files
+  libxft-dev      - FreeType-based font drawing library for X libxinerama-dev - X11 Xinerama extension library (development headers) libtiff5-dev    - Tag Image File Format library (TIFF), development files espeak          - Text to voice (used in the iSay app)

 To do it all, cut and paste this:

-  sudo apt-get install g++ subversion xterm cmake libfltk1.3-dev freeglut3-dev libpng12-dev libjpeg-dev libxft-dev libxinerama-dev libtiff4-dev
+  sudo apt install g++ subversion xterm cmake libfltk1.3-dev freeglut3-dev libpng12-dev libjpeg-dev libxft-dev libxinerama-dev libtiff4-dev espeak

 NOTE: As of this date we are no longer including FLTK as part of the